austinknies/austinknies.github.io/_pages/About Me.md

 <br/>
 <img src="/assets/images/lake.jpg" alt="Lake" width="900"/>

 Outside of work, I love spending time with my wife Hannah, who is a middle school Language Arts/STEAM teacher and fabrication lab facilitator, and my dog Olan, who is asleep on the couch.
-Along with being dog parents, my wife and I are also foster parents and have worked with teenagers in foster care.
+Along with being dog parents, we have also been foster parents and have worked with teenagers in foster care.

 I enjoy shooting hoops, hiking, running, rock climbing, traveling, and trying new foods.
-I'm a big fan of NBA basketball and root for the Indiana Pacers.
+I'm a big fan of professional basketball and root for the Indiana Pacers and Fever.

 <img src="/assets/images/olan.jpg" alt="Olan" width="300"/> <img src="/assets/images/olan-1.jpg" alt="Olan" width="300"/> <img src="/assets/images/olan-2.jpg" alt="Olan" width="300"/> <br/>